vpp-dev/libmemif/README.md

 ```
 # ./.libs/icmp_responder
 ```
 > Make sure to run the binary file from ./.libs.
-File ./icmp\_responder in libmemif root directory is script that links the library, so it only verifies succesfull build.
+File ./icmp\_responder in libmemif root directory is script that links the library, so it only verifies successful build.
 Default install path is /usr/lib.
 Use _help_ command to display build information and commands:
 ```
 LIBMEMIF EXAMPLE APP: ICMP_Responder (debug)